munibshah/munibshah.github.io/_posts/2023-07-24-FSO-Solutions-Development.markdown

 ![spacecraft](/assets/img/spacecraft.png)

-In this blog we will explore the solutions development aspect of the FSO platform.
-It serves as your one-stop-shop for monitoring all layers of your tech stack, effectively putting an end to the time-consuming task of manual log collection and parsing.
-Instead of diving deep into log data lakes, you can focus on what you do best - writing business logic.
+In this blog we will explore the solutions development aspect of Cisco's Full Stack Observability (FSO) platform.
+FSO serves as a one-stop-shop for monitoring all layers of your tech stack, effectively putting an end to the time-consuming task of manual log collection and parsing.
+Instead of trying to figure out where and how to store data, FSO allows developers to focus on what they do best - writing business logic.

 To understand different components of the solution, we will take the example of a sample application called Spacefleet.
-We will break it down into multiple solution components and understand how they come together to provide visibility at different layers of the application stack.
+We will break it down into solution components and understand how they can be modelled in FSO into entities, attributes and metric types.
+Once an application has been modelled, FSO expects to receive the MELT data in the expected format so that it can apply it's business logic and provide value

 ### Solution Package

-A solution package is a JSON file construct on FSO platform with multiple objects definitions.
-A solution package has core capabilities and you can pull in optional capabilities that solution developers have already built
+Applications in FSO are represented as solution pakages.
+A solution package is a JSON file construct with multiple objects definitions.
+It contains core capabilities that the platform provides.
+Users can also pull in optional capabilities that have been built on the platform as extensions.

-Here is a list of core cababilities that are available to developers:
+Below is a list of core cababilities that are available to developers:

 1. Dashui
 2. FMM